ErikEJ/erikej.github.io/_posts/2020-08-10-ef-core-power-tools-stored-procedures.md

 To include stored procedures, select "Generate stored procedure mappings (preview)" from the options dialog.

-Doing that, all the required code to define result POCO classes, and calling your stored procedures will be automagically generated for you, and you will be able to call your procedure with a single line of code!
+If you do that, all the required code to define result POCO classes, and calling your stored procedures will be automagically generated for you, and you will be able to call your procedure with a single line of code!

 So for example you can write code like this to get results back from a stored procedure in the Northwind database: